 To confirm the diagnosis, cut off a dead branch and moisten the end.
 If a dark brown or purple stain appears in the wood, your plant is suffering from silver leaf.
 False silver leaf symptoms are sometimes caused by cold, wind or lack of water.
 While the leaves might turn silver, the inside of the wood won’t be stained.

 If you identify silver leaf, cut back any affected growth to around 15cm (6") beyond the infected wood.
 Burn the prunings as soon as possible as fruiting bodies will still appear on branches that are left lying around.
 If possible, cut the branches back on a dry day during the summer.

 Feed and water the tree to promote its recovery and, when autumn arrives, provide a mulch of well rotted manure or garden compost.
 Take care to not mound any mulch around the base of the stem.
 If you notice any fruiting bodies on the main stem over the autumn it would be best to remove the tree entirely.

-Plums (particularly Victoria) are highly susceptible to ‘Silver Leaf’ fungus which is particularly prevalent during mild, wet winters.
-This is why plums and cherries should always be pruned in the summer during dry weather, and using tools that have been cleaned and sterilised before and after use.
+The infectious spores of silver leaf are particularly prevalent during mild, wet winters.
+This is why plums and cherries should always be pruned in the summer during dry weather, when the wounds will heal much quicker.
+When pruning always use tools that have been cleaned and sterilised before and after use.